 - O: Columns that are check-marked under this section are the expression transformation Output columns.
 If you unchecked any column, then that column will not be available to load in a target table.

 - V: Please check mark this if it is variable

 Let us write the custom expression to get the information we required.
-To do this, Click on the arrow button besides the Mapping Name as we shown below
+To do this, click on the arrow button beside the Mapping Name

-This will open the Expression Editor to write custom expression.
-Here, we want the Mapping Name so, please go to the Variables Tab and select one of the Built-in Variable called $PMMappingName.
+It opens the Expression Editor to write a custom expression.
+Here, we want the Mapping Name.
+So, please go to the Variables Tab and select one of the Built-in Variables called $PMMappingName.